 That said, we know it’s easy to get caught up in the way you’ve always done things.
-We’ve created a resource to inspire you to reassess your warehouse organization in favor of a more strategic setup.
+We’ve created a resource to inspire you to reassess your warehouse organization in favor of a more strategic setup, and one that can literally save you money when leveraged strategically.
 Consider this brand new ebook to be your first step towards reinventing the way you view your inventory.

 A Peek Inside Warehousing Strategy

 Once you download the ebook, you’ll have access to all kinds of warehousing best practices, such as: